-1. As required by Section 143(3) of the Act we report that:
+1. As required by Section 143(3) of the Act based on our audit we report that:

 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-(c) The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) the Statement of Changes in Equity and the Cash Flow Statement dealt with bythis Report are in agreement with the books of account;
+(c) The Balance Sheet the Statement of Profit and Loss including other comprehensiveincome.
+Statement of Changes in Equity and the Statement of Cash Flows dealt with by thisReport are in agreement with the books of account.

-(e) On the basis of the written representations received from the directors as on 31stMarch 2019 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2019 from being appointed as a director in terms of Section164(2) of the Act;
+(e) On the basis of the written representations received from the directors as on 31stMarch 2022 taken on record by the Board of Directors none of the directors aredisqualified as on 31st March 2022 from being appointed as a director in terms of Section164(2) of the Act.

-(g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014( as amended )in our opinion and to the best of our information and according to the explanations givento us:
+(h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

-(iii) There has been no delay in transferring amounts required to be transferred tothe Investor Education and protection Fund by the Company.
+(iii) There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.

-For PATANJALI & Co.
+For PATANJALI & CO.